-- Present recommendations to the Elected Leadership Group
+- Made recommendations to the Elected Leadership Group.

 Elected Leadership Group

-The West Seattle and Ballard Link Extensions Project Elected Leadership Group is a comprehensive group of elected officials that represent the service corridor and the Sound Transit Board.
-The purpose of this group is to reach consensus around key decisions and work through project issues as needed.
+The Elected Leadership Group was made up of elected officials that represented the project corridor and the Sound Transit Board.
+The purpose of this group was to reach consensus around key decisions and work through project issues as needed.
+The Elected Leadership Group:

-- Consider the needs of the extensions within the context of the greater transit system
+- Considered the needs of the project within the context of the greater regional transit system.

-- Work with project staff to understand and evaluate tradeoffs
+- Worked with project staff to understand and evaluate trade-offs.

 - Made recommendations to the Sound Transit Board.